 Alpha Arbutin vs Vitamin C: Which is Better?

-What is alpha arbutin?
+What is Alpha Arbutin?

 Alpha arbutin is a natural ingredient derived from the leaves of the bearberry plant that helps brighten the skin.
 It is usually considered a natural alternative to hydroquinone for skin brightening.